KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 - Application alarms: Alarms that the customer can set and are related to his application
   - Level Alarm: Here you can select a minima or maxima of any channel.
 Eg "If channel 'Pressure 1' has more than 2.5 bar, then trigger an alarm
-  - PLANNED: Delta/Time Alarm: Here, an alarm can be triggered if measured values fluctuate too much
-- PLANNED: Device Alarms: These are alarms that are automatically triggered if a device experiences an extraordinary condition.
+- Device Alarms: These are alarms that are automatically triggered if a device experiences an extraordinary condition.
 For example:
   - Low Battery Capacity / Critical Battery Capacity
   - "Low Battery Voltage " / "Critical Battery Voltage"
-  - "Low signal quality" / "low signal capacity"
-  - Extraordinary humidity in the sensor (feature of ARC devices)
+  - Extraordinary humidity in the sensor
-  - Sensor Error
   - Device does not send or is sending late
-- PLANNED: System Alarms: Alarms in case multiple devices have problems at the same time:
-  - Several devices do not send or arrive late
-  - FTP server is not available
-  - Mail server is not available
-  - LoRa Server is not available
-  - Measurement data could not be stored in the DB for unknown reasons

 ## How do I know that the devices are communicating?